 Brian Garbrecht

-Brian Garbrecht is a multidisciplinary artist and second-year graduate student in the School of Art, Art History & Design.
+Brian Garbrecht is a multidisciplinary artist and third-year graduate student in the School of Art, Art History & Design.
 In 2022 he received his BFA from Northeastern Illinois University.
 Brian's current work mixes video, photography, sound, archives, and installation to explore the ideas of memory, popular media, and identity.

 Glenn Korff School of Music